davidfloyd91/fig-loans-code-challenge/README.md

 > BONUS: Write a Javascript validation (jQuery allowed) that takes in a password as an argument and will show a very clear error message if the password is not at least 8 characters and does not contain at least one letter, one number, and the % symbol.

 It's not actually written to take the password as an argument.
-For testing purposes I set `password` up so as a separate variable.
+For testing purposes I set `password` up as a separate variable.
 But it could easily be refactored to do so.

 ## password.html